1uiscalderon/simple_shell/README.md

 ## simple_shell

-The program written for this shell project, is based on the sh shell, and the outputs and errors it produces.
+The program written for this shell project, is based on the sh shell and the outputs and errors it produces.

 The simple_shell can be used in two different ways: